eliangcs/dache/README.rst

 .. image:: https://coveralls.io/repos/eliangcs/dache/badge.png?branch=master
     :target: https://coveralls.io/r/eliangcs/dache

 Forked from Django's cache framework, Dache is a Python library that provides a unified API for various cache backends.

+.. important:: This package is still in development. **Do NOT use it in
+               production!**